Opel cam-in-head engine: 400 I4 / Cosworth KAA

 In the early 1970s Opel announced a new DOHC engine project intended to be used in Formula 2 (F2).
 The engine was designed in-house, and was unveiled in 1975.
 Homologated in Group 4 rallying, the engine suffered a series of failures, which prompted Opel to contact Cosworth engineering.

 With the basic design of the engine already frozen, Cosworth's work included revising the port and camshaft shapes and extensive development work with a focus on reliability.
 Based on a 2.0E block with bore and stroke of 95.2 × 85 mm, the engine displaced 2420 cc.
 Compression was 11.5:1.
 Power and torque outputs were 255 bhp at 7200 rpm and 28 kgm at 5000 rpm.
 Air and fuel were fed by twin 48DCOE Weber carburettors, and the engine received a dry sump.

 As a result of their successful work on the racing version of the engine, Cosworth was awarded the contract to build the 400 copies of the engine required to homologate the Ascona 400, and more later to homologate the Manta 400.
 Cosworth also consulted on the fuel injection system that replaced the carburettors on the road-going version.
 The detuned 16 valve engine was rated at 144 bhp at 5200 rpm and 155 lbft at 3800 rpm.

 Six-cylinder versions

 The straight-six CIH was used in the largest Opel and Vauxhall cars from 1968 to 1993.
 It was succeeded by the Opel-designed 54° V6 in the mid-1990s.

 Most of these engines were single cam-in-head engines with chain-driven camshafts.
-In the 1960s and 1970s, all came with carburetors, but were later fitted with Bosch fuel injection in the early 1980s.
+In the 1960s and 1970s, they generally came with carburetors, but were later fitted with Bosch fuel injection starting in 1969.
 Some later six-cylinder family members received true DOHC multivalve cylinder heads.